yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 if(sum(is.na(singer_locations$artist_id)!=0)) print("variable `artist_id` has NA")
 ```

-From the code above, I found variable `name` has "NA".
+From the code above, I found variable `name` has "NA"s.

 Assign "no information" for "NA".